Bromelain

 This section has been translated automatically.

-The term "bromelain" is a (single) name for 2 enzymes from the protease family.
-These are sulfhydryl-containing cysteine proteases (glycoproteins) obtained from the fruit stalks of Ananas cosmosus (Fam Bromeliaceae).
-Bromelain is sparingly soluble in water and sparingly soluble in ethanol and ether.
-The enzyme develops its optimal proteolytic activity in the range of pH 4 -10.
+Bromelain is a combination of several thiol endopeptidases, a mixture of enzymes from the protease family and other compounds obtained from the fruit, stem and/or root of the pineapple, hence the synonym pineapple enzyme.
+These are sulfhydryl-containing cysteine proteases (glycoproteins).
+Originally, the term bromelain referred specifically to the enzyme mixture obtained from the stem, the fruit stalks, of Ananas cosmosus (Fam Bromeliaceae).
+Bromelain is poorly soluble in water and hardly soluble in ethanol and ether.
+The enzyme develops its optimum proteolytic activity in the pH 4 - 10 range.

-Also called bromelain are the extracts obtained from pineapple, which, in addition to cysteine proteases, contain papain-like endopeptidases, several protease inhibitors, a peroxidase, acid phosphatase, and organically bound calcium .
+The extracts obtained from pineapple are also called bromelain, which in addition to the cysteine proteases also contain papain-like endopeptidases, several protease inhibitors, a peroxidase, acid phosphatase and organically bound calcium.

-Commission E-monography: acute swelling states, postoperative, post-traumatic, especially facial area, paranasal sinuses.
+Commission E-monography: acute swelling conditions, post-operative, post-traumatic, especially facial area, paranasal sinuses.

-Empirical medicine: sports injuries, traumatic edema, thrombophlebitis, rheumatic diseases, digestive problems in pancreatic insufficiency.
+Empirical medicine: sports injuries, traumatic edema, thrombophlebitis, rheumatoid arthritis, digestive complaints in pancreatic insufficiency.

 Effects